-This date marks the birth of Frederick McKinley Jones, an African American inventor, in 1893.
+This date in 1893 marks the birth of Frederick Jones, a Black inventor.

-Jones was born in Covington, Kentucky, near Cincinnati, Ohio, on May 17, 1893.
+Frederick McKinley Jones was born in Covington, Kentucky, near Cincinnati, Ohio, on May 17, 1893.
 He served in France in World War I. After he returned home he worked as a garage mechanic, and with this experience, he developed a self-starting gasoline motor.
 His mastery of electronic devices was largely self-taught, through work experience and the inventing process.
-After brief stints working aboard a steamship and a hotel, Jones moved to Hallock, Minnesota began designing and building racecars which he drove them at local tracks and at county fairs.
-His favorite car was known as Number 15 and it was so well designed it not only defeated other automobile but once triumphed in a race against an airplane.
+After brief stints working aboard a steamship and a hotel, Jones moved to Hallock, Minnesota began designing and building race cars and drove them at local tracks and at county fairs.
+His favorite car was known as Number 15 and it was so well designed it not only defeated other automobile but once won a race against an airplane.
 He soon took a job as a mechanic on railroad magnate James J. Hill's famous farm in Kittson County.

 Jones was one of the most prolific African American inventors ever.
 Frederick Jones patented more than 60 inventions, but is best known for inventing a practical automatic refrigeration system for long-haul trucks died February 21, 1961.